Why are some people happier than others?

 The Savanna Theory of Happiness

 Kanazawa and Lee propose a “savanna theory of happiness.”
 They suggest that what brings us satisfaction today is based on what our distant ancestors found satisfying.
-Two things stand out as important for happiness: living in a small community and spending lots of time with friends.
+Two things are crucial for happiness: living in a small community and spending lots of time with friends.

 Kanazawa and Lee point to evidence that early human tribes numbered about 150 people.
-This makes it challenging for us when we live in areas where there are a lot more people.
+This makes it challenging for us when we live in areas with many more people.

 Survey after survey shows that people are happiest in rural communities where a small number of familiar people are spread out over a large area.
 This is true around the world.

-They say that friendship is important to us because it improved chances of survival on the savanna.
+They say friendship is vital to us because it improves our improved survival in the savanna.
 Men hunted more successfully when they hunted in groups.
 Women who made friends with other women could help each other with child care.

-Kanazawa and Lee support their theory with evidence from a broad survey of Americans between the ages of 18-28 carried out in 2001 and 2002.
+Kanazawa and Lee support their theory with evidence from a broad survey of Americans between the ages of 18 and 28 in 2001 and 2002.
 The survey found that people in rural areas were more likely to be satisfied with their lives.
 So were people who had spent time with friends in the past week.

 Smarter People Are More Adaptable

-There was one interesting twist: the happiness of highly intelligent people did not seem to depend as much on low population density or on spending time with friends.
+There was one interesting twist: the happiness of knowledgeable people did not seem to depend as much on low population density or on spending time with friends.

 This fits with an element of Kanazawa’s earlier work.
-He asserts that intelligence evolved in situations where people had to respond to novel situations.
+He asserts that intelligence evolved when people had to respond to novel situations.
 People who carry a genetic inheritance from clever and creative ancestors may also be better at responding to other novel situations.

-Because of this, highly intelligent people are less attached to what their ancient ancestors liked and wanted and feared than less intelligent people are.
+Because of this, knowledgeable people are less attached to what their ancient ancestors liked and wanted and feared than less intelligent people are.

-Nevertheless, even smart people need friends and do well in small communities.
-They just to a better job of finding happiness when they can’t have these things.
+Nevertheless, even intelligent people need friends and do well in small communities.
+They do a better job of finding happiness when they can’t have these things.